Sandra Bell01 May 2020

 Reducing meat and dairy consumption while some sustainable production continues has known benefits.
 Other ways of freeing up land such as lab-grown meat may have a role in the future, but the risks and benefits are still largely unknown.

 3. Doubling tree cover is key to tackling the climate and ecological emergencies

 Woodland currently covers just 13% of the UK.
-Doubling tree cover in the UK by 2045 would make a significant contribution to storing carbon and make more space for nature.
+Doubling tree cover in the UK by 2050 would make a significant contribution to storing carbon and make more space for nature.
 I know this sounds hugely ambitious given the competing demands for land.
-But it is possible, and we can do it without damaging other precious habitats or impacting food production.
+But doubling tree cover is possible, and we can do it without damaging other precious habitats or impacting food production.

 For a start, the UK could create new broadleaved woodland on around 442,000 ha of poor-quality farmland near to where people live, bringing nature closer to people.
 This land is currently mostly used for pasture, so freeing it up is dependent on a reduction in meat and dairy consumption (Principle 2 above).
 Around 1.2 million ha of land in more remote areas, mainly freed up from livestock production, could also be made available for tree planting.
 Of course, this must avoid precious peatlands and meadows and must be done sensitively, in collaboration with rural communities.